alishbaabid56/week4-_careerhub/README.md

 * Sensitive environment variables are stored outside source control.
 * Authentication is handled through Better Auth.
 * Database access is handled through the server-side application.
-* Protected application areas use authentication/authorization checks.
+* Protected application areas use authentication and authorization checks.
 * Input validation is performed before processing user data.
 * Secrets and database credentials are not hard-coded into the frontend.
+* Sensitive credentials are not included in public project documentation.

 ---